JOIN US IN SUPPORTING EKUDZENI COMMUNITY

 We focus on four key areas within our school & the community.

-Today, Rob and Lynn return to Ekudzeni at least once or twice yearly, in order to visit the projects and people in which they have invested nearly two decades of their lives.
+Today, Rob (until his death in March 2020) and Lynn return to Ekudzeni as often as possible, in order to visit the projects and people in which they have invested nearly two decades of their lives.
 Obviously, with time, huge improvements have been made.
 Building the primary school encouraged a local bus route to start running regularly, the pre school is the only one for miles in this rural community, the indoor kitchen in the Home of Hope now enables cooking to be done comfortably in all weathers ,the homestead now has electricity although Mungo's is still waiting to be connected, local people have found employment with AVSF and the Shongwe's have become part of our family.
 What started out as a frivolous adventure turned out to be an amazing, life changing experience.